Exploring Cost Comparisons for One Year

 ClustrixDB and Aurora carry vastly different costs for IOs.
 Aurora charges for IOs because it used shared storage.
 ClustrixDB is deployed with no IO charges.

 When you are a high-transaction solution deployed on Aurora, IOs can become the single biggest expense.
-Here are some examples of annualized IOPS fees for some high-transaction workloads taken by the average transactions per second of some of our customers:

 If you are a high-transaction solution running on AWS, more than a third of your annual costs may come from IOs.
 Because ClustrixDB uses local storage on each instance for data, there are no fees for using shared storage.
 Choose the fastest and least expensive database for high-transaction workloads on AWS.
 Choose ClustrixDB.